flaviengeoffray/KuaiShou-Video-Recommendation-Systems/README.md

 - `social_network.csv`: Contains user relationships and social connections.
 - `user_features.csv`: Aggregated user statistics such as watch time, likes, and shares across days.
 Important for generating user engagement features.

+## Recommendation Approaches Tested

+During this project, we implemented and tested three different recommendation approaches to compare their effectiveness:

+### 1. Random Baseline

+A random recommender was implemented as a baseline to establish minimum performance expectations.
+This approach simply suggests videos to users completely at random without considering any user preferences or video characteristics.

+**Key characteristics:**
+- No personalization
+- Simple implementation
+- Establishes a performance floor
+- Serves as a sanity check for evaluation metrics

+### 2. Collaborative Filtering

+Collaborative filtering was tested using both memory-based (item-item similarity) and model-based (matrix factorization) approaches.
+This method leverages patterns in user-item interactions to identify similarities between users or items.

+**Key characteristics:**
+- User-User approach: Recommends items liked by similar users
+- Item-Item approach: Recommends items similar to those a user has liked
+- Matrix Factorization: Decomposes user-item matrix into latent factors
+- Works without needing content features
+- Suffers from cold-start and sparsity issues

+### 3. Content-Based Filtering

+This approach, which became our final recommendation system, analyzes video characteristics and user preferences to make personalized recommendations.

 ## Methodology